 Regardless of how much time you spend outside, it’s important to know the basics of tick prevention so you don’t contract a disease.
 The good news is that knowing how to prevent tick bites and what to do if you find a tick on you is pretty simple and straightforward.

-*Please note, none of this should be taken as official medical advice.
-If you have been bitten or think you’ve been bitten, you should contact your health care provider.
+*Please note, none of the tips in this post should be taken as official medical advice.
+If you have been bitten or think you’ve been bitten, contact your health care provider.

 Stay safe while you’re outside and know how to avoid ticks while hiking.

 Which Ticks to Look Out For and Where They Live

 Depending on which part of the country you’re in, you’ll want to know the different kinds of ticks and the diseases they carry.
 Some are specific to different regions, while others are found all over the US.
 Here’s a look at the most common ticks that bite humans:

 - Habitat: Widely found across the eastern US, especially where deer are prevalent

 - Associated diseases: Lyme Disease, Babesiosis, Anaplasmosis, and Powassan virus

 - When to watch out for it: Spring, summer, and fall

 - Identifying features: Reddish-brown body with a black shield on its back